 The internet and online technology provides new opportunities for young people’s learning and growth, but it can also expose them to new types of risks.

-A whole school approach to online safety helps ensure staff, governors, volunteers and parents teach children about online safety.
+A whole school approach to online safety helps ensure staff, governors, volunteers and parents teach children about online safety and ensure that online safety and its teaching is embedded within the day to day of the school

 Following our ChildNet Workshop for Parents and Y5 and Y6 here is a checklist for parents.